maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Indian Farmers' Protest Chart 2" src="Screenshot 2023-08-05 at 10.04.43 AM.png">

-The percentage of negative tweets increases by almost 7%.
-Perhaps there was a slightly more negative reaction.
+The percentage of negative tweets decreases by 0.6%, while the percentage of positive tweets increases by 1%.
+There is almost no change between the total public sentiment and this instance.

 ---